 Manny Pacquiao: Most Disappointing Boxing Challenges Erik Morales (11/18/2006)

 After going to war twice already and splitting the fights 1-1, it was more than a bit disappointing when part 3 turned out to be such a blowout.
 The Mexican was never in the bout.
 He folded quickly and completely in the final bout of the trilogy.
 The loss would force Morales into full career rebuild mode and a subsequent move up in weight.

 Ghana’s Clottey had earned a reputation as a tough-as-nails foe with a thudding jab and heavy hands.
 The Clottey that showed up against Pacquiao, however, showed none of the tenacious grit of previous performances.
 Pacquiao basically did whatever he wanted to do against him.
 Clottey survived on his feet thanks to his sturdy chin, but did absolutely nothing to impress.
 He was completely shut out and barely won one round on two judges’ scorecards.
 For all intents and purposes, his career as a high-end contender was over after this poor performance.

-In the most lucrative prizefight of all time, most every knowledgeable fan knew what to expect from the elusive, defense-minded Mayweather.
+In the most lucrative prizefight of all time, almost every knowledgeable fan knew what to expect from the elusive, defense-minded Floyd Mayweather.
 Still, in the grandest of all boxing stages, some expected Mayweather to at least try and put an exclamation mark on a win over his long-time rival.
-But, no…Mayweather was Mayweather and many declared the “superfight” a dud.
+But, no…Mayweather was Mayweather and many declared the “super fight” a dud.
 Fan unrest after the big-ticket PPV was so great that class action lawsuits were filed to force a refund.